What is Enamel Hypoplasia?

 Why Is Caring for Your Enamel Important?

-When it comes to treating enamel hypoplasia, your dentist knows the best solution to help restore the appearance and functionality of your teeth.
+When it comes to treating enamel hypoplasia, your dental professional knows the best solution to help restore the appearance and functionality of your teeth.
 Find more tips on enamel care and healthy living with Pronamel.

 Source Citations: